 Arlington National Cemetery, Arlington, VA.
-The home of Robert E. Lee and his family, serves as a memorial to this important historic figure that helped restore America after the Civil War.
+The home of Robert E. Lee and his family serves as a memorial to this important historical figure that helped restore America after the Civil War.
 About 200 acres of the land that occupies Arlington National Cemetery was originally the property of the Lee family.
 Arlington House sits atop a hill, providing one of the best views of Washington, DC.

 10 of 25

 13 of 25

 517 10th St NW Washington, DC.
 The historic Ford's Theatre, where Lincoln was assassinated by John Wilkes Booth, is a national historic landmark and also functions as a live theater.
 The building was used for several different purposes until it was restored in 1968.
 The Peterson House, the rowhome where Lincoln died, sits across the street.
 It is open to the public and is furnished with period pieces of that time.

 750 9th St. NW, Washington, DC.
 The U.S. Patent Building was restored as a vital part of the redevelopment of the Penn Quarter neighborhood of downtown Washington, DC.
 The building houses two museums in one building.
 The National Portrait Gallery presents six permanent exhibitions of nearly 20,000 works ranges from paintings and sculpture to photographs and drawings.
 The Smithsonian American Art Museum is the home of the largest collection of American art in the world including more than 41,000 artworks, spanning more than three centuries.

 15 of 25